MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-personal-tab.md

 Tabs are a simple way to surface content in your app by essentially embedding a webpage in Teams.

 There are two types of tabs in Teams.
-In this tutorial, you'll build basic a *personal tab*, which is a full-screen content page for individual users.
+In this tutorial, you'll build basic a *personal tab*, a full-screen content page for individual users.
 (Personal tabs are the closest thing to a traditional website experience in Teams.)

 :::image type="content" source="../assets/images/overview-tabs.png" alt-text="Conceptual image of a tab in Teams.":::